2020 Funding Cycle

 Investigators may submit no more than three proposals in a grant cycle.
 This rule holds irrespective of the author’s role on the project (i.e., principal investigator, co-investigator, researcher, consultant, etc.).

-Applicants who are principal investigators in a current PMI Sponsored Research Grant are eligible for a new award only if the final manuscript for the active project has been submitted to and approved by PMI Academic Resources by the date on which second round proposals are due in the new funding cycle.
+Applicants who are principal investigators in a current PMI Sponsored Research Grant are eligible for a new award only if the final manuscript for the active project has been submitted to and approved by PMI Academic Programs by the date on which second round proposals are due in the new funding cycle.

 An academic department within a university is eligible for only one grant in a funding cycle.